What you need to know about the TikTok ban in the U.S. as of January 20th, 2025:

-Security Concerns: The administration and critics worry that TikTok could compromise U.S. data privacy due to strict Chinese privacy laws affecting ByteDance.
+The administration and critics worry that TikTok could compromise U.S. data privacy due to strict Chinese privacy laws affecting ByteDance.
 TikTok has repeatedly denied claims that they share user data with the Chinese government.

-Sale and Future Implications: There’s a chance that the Chinese government could block ByteDance from selling TikTok altogether, or allow its forced sale but without its game-changing algorithm.
-A day after the bill was signed, ByteDance said that they have no intention of selling the company.
-No matter the outcome, this news could significantly alter TikTok’s operations in the U.S. and influence other countries’ policies on foreign tech companies.
+There was a chance that the Chinese government could have blocked ByteDance from selling TikTok altogether, or allowed its forced sale but without its game-changing algorithm — but a day after the bill was signed, ByteDance said that they have no intention of selling the company.

 ———

-Over 30 states have banned TikTok from state-issued devices.
+Even before this most recent bill, over 30 states have banned TikTok from state-issued devices.
 The restrictions are part of a growing movement to rein in the popular platform and, as a result, has cast the future of state tourism marketing on TikTok into uncertainty.

 Social media has always evolved quickly and destination marketers are no strangers to adapting to ongoing changes.
 While many DMOs have only just started to get the hang of marketing their destination on TikTok, it seems like it may be over before it even really got started.